Ministry for Earth

 - Marsh Mania (planting sea grass) with the Galveston Bay Foundation

 - Cleaning up the beaches and bayous (Adopt-a-Beach and Trash Bash)

 - Working in community gardens (Last Organic Outpost and Plant-It-Forward)

 - Volunteering at Earth Day Houston, sponsored by Air Alliance

 - Volunteering at the Texas Bioneers ConferencRECYCLINGe (Emerson has hosted the conference twice.)

 Recycling Programs at Emerson

-- dry paper (IMPORTANT: No pizza boxes, used napkins, used coffee cups, tissues — these go in the trash)
+- dry paper (NO pizza boxes, used coffee cups or paper plates — these go in the trash)